Sausage and Mushroom Stuffing Recipe

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Sausage and Mushroom Stuffing creates enough for a crowd for that special holiday celebration.
+This tasty Sausage and Mushroom Stuffing recipe creates enough for a crowd for that special holiday celebration.

 Confession time: I’ve never been a big fan of stuffing.
-Usually it’s dry and crumbly or maybe too salty, and I find myself grabbing for a big swig of tea, or better yet more gravy.
+Usually it’s dry and crumbly or maybe too salty, and I find myself grabbing for a big swig of iced tea, or better yet more gravy.
 Stuffing has always been kind of ho-hum to me.
-So when the nice folks from Pepperidge Farm contacted me about creating a stuffing recipe using their new Unseasoned Cubed Stuffing, not only did I see it as a challenge but as a way for me to take some extra time to create something that my family and I might actually enjoy.
+So I decided to make some extra time to create a stuffing combination that my family and I might actually enjoy.
 Most of the time, the holiday meal is rushed and testing something new before hand is waylaid by life, and trying something new the day of can sometimes be much too stressful.

-So one afternoon earlier this week, I took some time to fiddle with ingredients and created this Sausage and Mushroom Stuffing.
+Stuffing experiment time was scheduled to fiddle with ingredients which resulted in this scrumptious Sausage and Mushroom Stuffing.
 So easy.
 And boy, did our home smell great!
 The kids came home from school wanting to know what smelled so good.
 They said they could smell it outside as soon as they got out of the car.
 What an aroma to come home to!

 This Sausage and Mushroom Stuffing turned out wonderfully and disappeared so fast.
 My son even approved, and that says a LOT.
 I’m planning on serving it sometime during the holiday months—not just on Thanksgiving or Christmas!
 And while it’s certainly the perfect side dish for turkey, I’d like to try it with a pork tenderloin or pork chops too.

-- 1 pound ground country sausage (with extra sage is great!)
+- 1 pound ground country sausage (with extra sage is nice)